ulises-jeremias/dotfiles/README.md

 │   ├── common/             # common config files to be installed in any OS │   ├── wm/                 # window manager config files to be installed in any OS based on the intallation flag `--wms` ├── playground              # testing environments
-│   └── bin/                # scripts to run the testing environments │   └── docker/             # docker setup to bootstrap the testing environments │   └── vagrant/            # vagrant setup to bootstrap the testing environments ├── scripts                 # scripts used by dots to install the dotfiles
+│   └── docker/             # docker setup to bootstrap the testing environments │   └── vagrant/            # vagrant setup to bootstrap the testing environments ├── scripts                 # scripts used by dots to install the dotfiles